m-mango/bavarian-forest-visitor-monitoring-dssgx-24/README.md

 ### Requesting new features or reporting bugs 🐞

-If you have any suggestions for new features or find any bugs, please create an issue in the repository.

-Feel free to submit issues and enhancement requests.
-We are open to feedback and contributions!
+If you have any suggestions for new features or find any bugs, please [create an issue](https://github.com/DSSGxMunich/bavarian-forest-visitor-monitoring-dssgx-24/issues/new) in the repository.
+We are open to feedback and contributions! 🙏

 ## License 📝